 About Institute

 A total staff of the Institute numbers 344 persons.
 Scientific staff is 154 scientists including two Full Members of RAS, two Corresponding Members of RAS, 29 DSc, and 98 PhD., who are working at scientific groups.
-The main office departments and laboratories are located in the
+The main office departments and laboratories are located in the Academic Township of the Far-Easter Branch of RAS in Vladivostok - "Akademgorodok".
+In addition, we have a Marine Experimental Station at Trinity Bay about 240 km to the south from Vladivostok.
+The Station has various facilities for research: equipped research laboratories, boats, and pier.
+High qualified divers provide scientists with biological raw materials.

 The Institute carries out scientific investigations in bioorganic chemistry, molecular immunology, molecular biology, genetic engineering, biotechnology, and related fields.
 The Institute's current research in chemistry of secondary metabolites of marine invertebrates and marine microorganisms as well as in enzymology, molecular immunology, and genetic engineering are of special scientific value.